 - Seal and cook on high pressure for 10 min.

-- While stew is cooking, whisk together 1 tbsp cornstarch to 1 tbsp water (more if you want it thicker) in a separate bowl.
+- While stew is cooking, whisk together 1 tablespoon cornstarch to 1 tablespoon water (more if you want it thicker) in a separate bowl.

 - When the stew is done in the pressure cooker stir in the cornstarch slurry.